7 Signs Your Old Door Is Costing You More Than You Think

 2. It Sticks, Swells or Doesn’t Close Properly

-A door that sticks, catches, or needs a shove to close isn’t just annoying—it’s a sign that the structure has changed.
+A front door that sticks, catches, or needs a shove to close isn’t just annoying—it’s a sign that the structure has changed.
 Moisture, age, and constant use can cause timber doors or poor-quality uPVC to warp or swell.

 That affects insulation, security, and your daily routine.